Pratikshinde55/Zenity-GUI/README.md

 ## How to Install and setup of zenity:

-Here i use amazon cloud ubuntu ami and i used putty for ssh connection.(private-key amazon -->> .ppk )
+Here i use Amazon Cloud ubuntu AMI & I used putty for ssh connection.(private-key amazon -->> .ppk )

 - On putty: